webdriverio/webdriverio/docs/guide.md

 $ ./node_modules/.bin/wdio wdio.conf.js
 ```

 Hurray!
-The test should pass and your can start writing integration tests with WebdriverIO.
+The test should pass and you can start writing integration tests with WebdriverIO.
+If you are interested in more in depth video on-boarding tutorials, feel free to check out our very own course called [learn.webdriver.io](http://learn.webdriver.io/).
+Also our community has collected a lot of [boilerplate projects](/guide/getstarted/configuration.html) that can help you to get started.